MirYamin123/Car-with-Aruco-Marker-detection/README.md

 6.Failsafe Mechanism: Automatically stops the robot if the marker is lost from view.

+7. Robotic Arm: A mounted robotic arm controlled via servos that can be manipulated to pick up objects.

-Requirements:
+## Requirements:
 1. Hardware
    a.
-Raspberry Pi
+Raspberry Pi 3B+

    b.
-Arduino UNO (for motor control)
+Arduino UNO R3(for motor control)

    c.
 Servo 995 and DC motors 60RPM 12V